Paid Roku Channels: Registration & Linking with WordPress

-Copy the security policy below and paste into the JSON text box.
+Copy the security policy below and paste it into the JSON text box.

 with the names of the three buckets you just created.

 Click the Review policy button near the bottom of the page.

 Provide a new Policy Name, for example "my-reglink-policy".

 Click the Create policy button near the bottom of the page.

 Click the Groups link on the left side of the page.

 Click the Create New Group button near the top of the page.

 Provide a new User group name, for example "my-reglink-group".

 Scroll down the list of policies until the "my-reglink-policy" policy that you just created is visible,

 or type the name of your newly created policy in the "Filter" box.

 You may need to scroll through a large number of built-in AWS policies until your policy is visible.

 Click the check-box to the left of your policy name,

 making sure that no other checkboxes are checked,